ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

   (:use [clojure.set :only [intersection]]))
 ```

-It's good pracice to use `ns` variant.
-The `use` function is really only for
+It's good pracice to use the `ns` variant.
+The `use` function is mainly for
-the REPL.
+the REPL usage.

 #### require